projectfluent/fluent.js/docs/localization.md

 ## has

-Test if the `Localization` object with a given name is already bind.
+Test if the `Localization` object with a given name already exists.
-See [docs/localization] for `Localization`'s API reference.'

 ```javascript
 if (document.l10n.has('extra')) {